 A random opening jingle suited for a news broadcast and stock gameplay footage is all they had.
 Everything is pretty much dull: “here’s the console kids, buy it”, way of thinking.
 The Giochi Preziosi company’s name and logo are only briefly shown but not even mentioned: by that time, they probably had realized the brand wasn’t very important to kids anymore.

 Saturn at launch was also fairly expensive, costing close to 600 in today’s Euros or Dollars.
 Try get your parents to buy you THAT in 1995!

 That same year Shigeru Hayashi also left Sega of Europe, and the relationship between the two companies (Sega and GP) began to deteriorate.
 On this matter Berté doesn’t seem (or want) to remember much, but he does confirm that Preziosi started cutting the budget for Sega’s marketing after 1995.

 Clearly, the company didn’t even want to try to fight against Playstation’s out-of-this-world commercials.
-GiG at least tried, as ridiculous as their attempts were, Preziosi lost interest and just seemed content in making generic and plain advertising.
+GiG at least tried, as ridiculous as their attempts were, Preziosi seemed content in making generic and plain advertising.